Prague slave trade: Slavery in Bohemia

 Prague was however not only used for the export of slaves to foreign lands.
 Slavery existed in Bohemia until at least the late 12th century.

 In the Duchy of Bohemia, slaves were referred to as servi or ancillae, and were mainly owned as agricultural laborers by the Bohemian landlords.
 The rights and regulations of the institution of slavery in Bohemia is noted in the law edict of Břetislav I from 1039.

-A person could become a slave by several methods: by being taken captive, for example during warfare; by being born into slavery; by selling themselwes to slavery; or by being condemned to slavery as punishment for a crime, which was clearly outlined in the 1039 law edict of Břetislav I.
+A person could become a slave by several methods: by being taken captive, for example during warfare; by being born into slavery; by selling themselves to slavery; or by being condemned to slavery as punishment for a crime, which was clearly outlined in the 1039 law edict of Břetislav I.

-The Bohemian custom to enslave war prisoners and performed slave raids are documented on several occasions during the middle ages.
+The Bohemian custom to enslave war prisoners and performed slave raids are documented on several occasions during the Middle Ages.
 In 869, the Annales Fuldenses described how the Bohemians abducted and enslaved women and children during their warfare against Bavaria in the West; in 1015, the Bohemians enslaved over a thousand men aside from an unknown number of women and children during a raid against Poland in the North; in both 1093 and again in 1132-34, slave raids were conducted toward Selesia in the North; and in 1109, a slave raid was conducted toward Hungary in the South.

 During the 12th century, slavery started to disappear in Europe north of the Alps, influenced by the principle of the church that Christians should not own other Christians as slaves, which made it harder to acquire and keep slaves after all of Europe had become Christian.
 This also affected Bohemia.
-The neighbors of Bohemia had all became Christian, and the slave raids and the custom of enslaving war prisoners could no longer be practiced in Bohemia.
+The neighbors of Bohemia had all become Christian, and the slave raids and the custom of enslaving war prisoners could no longer be practiced in Bohemia.
 After about 1150, all references to existing slaves disappeared from the documents in Bohemia, and after a last raid to Austria in 1176, Bohemia no longer conducted slave raids.

 In addition to the anti-slavery rhetoric of the church, the economy of Bohemia transformed to a money based economy which made chattel slavery unprofitable, and in the second half of the 12th century, slavery was phased out and replaced by serfdom in Bohemia.

 The former rural agricultural slave-laborers and the free peasant class of Bohemia merged to form one peasantry, whose rights were regulated in the 13th century and transformed in to become serfdom.
 Serfdom in Bohemia was finally abolished by the Serfdom Patent (1781).